crosspostly/youtube_podcast/README.md

 ## Troubleshooting & FAQ

 - **I'm getting `429 Too Many Requests` errors.**
-  This is expected when using the shared default API keys.
+  This can happen if you are using shared default API keys.
 The app's built-in retry logic will handle it, but for a better experience, please use your own API keys.

 - **Video generation is slow or freezes.**
   Video rendering is computationally intensive and happens entirely in your browser.
 Ensure you have sufficient RAM (8GB+ recommended) and are using a modern browser like Chrome or Firefox.
 Close other heavy tabs for best performance.
 The planned move to a Web Worker (see Roadmap) will solve UI freezing.